- Grimport Language Documentation

 - First, the special flag declaration (?si) tells the regex that the . include the caracter newline (s) (by default it is not the case), and we ignore case differences (i).

-- Then there is the literal <h1> which means that what we want to extract starts by the string <h1>.
+- Then there is the literal <h1> which means that what we want to extract starts with the string <h1>.

 - \s* signals that there can be any amount of white space.

-- In the brackets is what we want to extract.
+- What we want to extract is in the parantheses.
 This is called an extraction mask.

 - [^<>]* means that we want all the characters that exist except for < and >.